 - Guidelines and Checklists for Gender in Public-Private Partnerships in Lao PDR - Grant 0309 (Draft - August 2014)

-- National Government Public-Private Partnership Manual, National Government of the Philippines, draft version as of 4 August 2014 - The Philippines is doing extensive gender work on PPPs.
-The Manual sets out guidelines and procedures for mainstreaming gender in PPP project cycles that are consistent with the gender integration strategies and guidelines of other international lending institutions, such as the Asian Development Bank (ADB) or the World Bank.
-As part of the social assessment, PPP transactions are required to undertake a gender-responsiveness analysis to ensure that the project considers and addresses the needs of both women and men, and that the decision-making process and subsequent implementation of the project puts high priority on gender equality goals.
+- National Government Public-Private Partnership Manual, National Government of the Philippines, draft version as of 4 August 2014 - The Manual sets out guidelines and procedures for mainstreaming gender in PPP project cycles that are consistent with the gender integration strategies and guidelines of other international lending institutions, such as the Asian Development Bank (ADB) or the World Bank.
+As part of the social assessment, PPP transactions are, for instance, required to undertake a gender-responsiveness analysis to ensure that the project considers and addresses the needs of both women and men, and that the decision-making process and subsequent implementation of the project puts high priority on gender equality goals.
 An example of a procedure for a gender analysis for a road project is outlined in Box 1.5 of Volume 1.
 Guidelines for gender mainstreaming in PPP projects are provided in Annex 4.
 Table 4.4 of Annex 4 illustrates gender mainstreaming in the project development cycle of PPP projects.
 It shows the gender-responsive elements or measures that should be integrated in the given phases of the project cycle.